entando/entando-docs/vuepress/docs/v7.1/docs/compose/preinstalled-widgets.md

 The Entando Platform includes a number of useful components to accelerate application development.
 These consist of widgets, page templates, content templates, and content types.

 This page introduces the widgets that are available out of the box with an Entando 7 installation.
-These widgets are categorized by type, implementing CMS, navigation, page, SEO or system functionality.
+These widgets are categorized by type, where each type implements CMS, navigation, page, SEO or system functionality.

 ## Widget Attributes